shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 The biggest change I have to do is to recognize the importance of sleep.
 That means that I'll try to avoid programming after 11am, to avoid Facebook chatting till 2am, going to a jog at 11pm, things that I have regularly done last year.

+## Final words

+Sleep was always one of the major issues in my life, that often prevented me to fully enjoy my days.
+Hopefully, by making a concious effort to improve it, I will improve not only my health and social life, but also my work productivity.

+This is my first attempt ever to improve my sleep ritual.
+I'll probably make a lot of mistakes during the way.
+If you have any good tips or tricks, or if you have a similar issue please leave a comment in the comment section bellow.
+Any help will be very appreciated.

+Cheers for a good night of sleep!